Abhisek246/Weather-App/README.md

 # Weather Forecast App

 Built with React.
 Uses OpenWeatherMap's API.
+Utilised Material UI for styling.
 It is a weather app that makes API calls and display real-time weather information for a user's location.